ai-shifu/ChatALL/README.md

 How you send and parse messages depends on the specific chatbot.
 Once you receive a response or hit an error, do the following:

 1. When receiving partial text, call `onUpdateResponse(callbackParam, {});`.
-2. If the response only contains new incremental text, and you need to assemble all the text yourself, then call `onUpdateResponse(callbackParam, {content: text, done: false)};`.
+2. If the response only contains new incremental text, and you need to assemble all the text yourself, then call `onUpdateResponse(callbackParam, {content: text, done: false});`.
-3. After receiving all the text, call `onUpdateResponse(callbackParam, {content: text, done: true)};` to update all the data.
-If the text has already been `onUpdateResponse` before, you can just call `onUpdateResponse(callbackParam, {done: true)};`.
+3. After receiving all the text, call `onUpdateResponse(callbackParam, {content: text, done: true});` to update all the data.
+If the text has already been `onUpdateResponse` before, you can just call `onUpdateResponse(callbackParam, {done: true});`.
 4. When ending normally, call `resolve()`.
 5. If an error occurs, call `reject(error)`.
 The `error` can be an exception or an error message string.
 ChatALL will automatically handle it and display it to the user.